Chadburn Squadron

 The Air Cadet League started handing out provincial awards in 1960.
 151 Squadron won its first award in 1968 and has been at the top of the pack (100+ Squadrons) since that time.
 CLICK HERE to view the page.

-151 Squadron has had 10 commanding officers since its conception.
-Here is a field guide to the Squadron’s Commanders
+151 Squadron has had 11 commanding officers since its inception.
+Here is a brief history of the Commanding Officers.

-The senior cadet, generally aged 17 or 18, are appointed the Squadron Warrant Officer.
+The senior cadet is appointed the Squadron Chief Warrant Officer.
 This individual is responsible for all aspects of the Squadron’s operation at the cadet level.
-Here you can see all the SWOs that have held that position since formation.
-Squadron Warrant Officers
+Here you can see all the SCWOs that have held that position since formation.
+Squadron Chief Warrant Officers

 Cadet Trophies